radian-software/selectrum/README.md

   for Selectrum and Icomplete or more generally any completion system based on `completing-read`.

-* For filtering and sorting there is [Prescient](https://github.com/raxod502/prescient.el).
+* For filtering and frecency-based sorting there is [Prescient](https://github.com/raxod502/prescient.el).

 * As an alternative filtering method, there is